kyoto-framework/kyoto/docs/extended-features/server-side-actions.md

 {{ end }}
 ```

-### `action` function usage
+### Features

+#### Actions

 Library provides multiple ways of action triggering.
 One of them - `action` template function.
-This function accepts multiple arguments: first arguments is always action name, all arguments after that will be passed as `...interface{}` to action arguments.
+This function accepts multiple arguments: first argument is always action name, all arguments after that will be passed as `...interface{}` to action arguments.

 > Please note, that you can use `action` template function only in event handlers, like `onclick="..."`.